 - Miniature semisweet chocolate chips

 - In a bowl, combine the first seven ingredients; beat on low until smooth.
 Place eight ungreased 4-oz. custard cups in two 8-in. square baking pans.
-Fill each cup with 1/2 cup of pumpkin mixture.
+Fill each cup with 1/2 cup pumpkin mixture.
 Pour hot water around cups into the pans to a depth of 1 in.
-Bake at 325° for 40-50 minutes or until a knife inserted near the center comes out clean.
+Bake at 325° for 40-50 minutes or until a knife inserted in the center comes out clean.
 Remove from pans to cool on wire racks.
 Before serving, top each with dollops of whipped topping in the shape of a ghost; add chocolate chips for eyes.
-Yield: 8 servings.

-Originally published as Ghostly Custards in Country Woman September/October 1996, p24
+Originally published as Ghostly Custards in Crafting Traditions September/October 1996

 I thought it was super good, although other family members weren't as impressed.
 I think it was the texture.
 It's basically pumpkin pie without the crust.
 Way easier to make than I thought custard would be.